Giovanni Delfino (camerlengo)

-Cardinal Giovanni Dolfin, often Italianized as Delfin or Delfino (Venice, 15 December 1545 - Venice, 25 November 1622), was an Italian politician and cardinal.
+Cardinal Giovanni Dolfin, often Italianized as Delfin or Delfino (15 December 1545 - 25 November 1622), was an Italian politician and cardinal.
 He was one of several cardinals from his family by this name.
 He is the uncle of Cardinal Giovanni Delfino (iuniore).

 Biography

-Having obtained he degree of Doctor in utroque jure at the University of Padua, Giovanni Delfino seemed to want to embrace the ecclesiastical state, but was instead initiated into a political and diplomatic career; after having exercised some minor offices in Venice, in 1577 he was appointed podestà and captain of Belluno.
+Dolfin was born and grew up in Venice, Italy.
+Having obtained the degree of Doctor in utroque jure at the University of Padua, Giovanni Delfino seemed to want to embrace the ecclesiastical state, but was instead initiated into a political and diplomatic career; after having exercised some minor offices in Venice, in 1577 he was appointed podestà and captain of Belluno.

-Between 1582 and 1595 he was sent as ambassador of the Republic of Venice to Poland, Spain, Germany and France.
+Between 1582 and 1595, he was sent as ambassador of the Republic of Venice to Poland, Spain, Germany and France.
 When he returned eight years later, he was appointed ambassador to the Holy See, a post he held from 1595 to 1598.
 On 23 June 1598, Delfino was elected Procurator of San Marco.
 On 18 April 1599, he officially represented Venice at the wedding of Philip III of Spain and Margaret of Austria; and in 1600 at those of Henry IV of France and Marie de' Medici.

-Returning to his homeland he also occupied the post of one of the Riformatori dello studio di Padova.
+Returning to his homeland, he also occupied the post of one of the Riformatori dello studio di Padova.

 In 1603, the Bishop of Vicenza was vacant, due to the death of the incumbent, Michele Priuli.
 Pope Clement VIII decided to assign the diocese to Delfin, to whom he was bound by ties of sympathy and mutual respect, despite the fact that Delfin was not a priest and Venetian law did not allow ecclesiastical offices to be held by persons who had resided at the court of Rome.
 On 27 December 1603, he was consecrated bishop by Cardinal Alfonso Visconti, Bishop of Spoleto, with Tommaso Contarini, Archbishop of Candia, and Leonardo Mocenigo, Bishop of Ceneda, serving as co-consecrators.

-Delfino resigned the diocese of Vicenza, after he became a cardinal, in favor of his brother Dionisio Delfini.
+Delfino resigned from the diocese of Vicenza, after he became a cardinal, in favor of his brother Dionisio Delfini.
 The exchange was approved by Pope Paul V on 19 June 1606.